MikeChampion/readme-generator/README.md

 ## <a id="testing-instructions">V. Testing Instructions</a>

-No testing instructinos at this time.
+No testing instructions at this time.

 ## <a id="contact">VI.
 Contact</a>